mriffaud/Introduction-to-Multi-Armed-Bandit/README.md

 What the epsilon greedy algorithm helps us to do is to solve one of the common situation in reinforment learning which is called the exploration/exploitation dilemma where you need to keep a balance between exploring your environment and exploiting it.

+The first step is to create a class called ```EpsilonGreedyAgent()```.
+In the initialiser, we will have the same as in our random agent, namely the constructor, environment and maximum iterations but also epsilon.
+The way this parameter works is that for epsilon with epsilon probability it explores and with 1 minus epsilon probability it exploites.
+In our example, the epsilon parameter is set to 0.01 as default which means that for 1% of the time it will explore the environment and 99% it will exploite what it has learnt during the exploration.

+As we said our intelligent agent has to keep track of the rewards when exploring the environment, the way we do that is by using the Q values which gives you the pay rate for each of the machine.
+In other words, it the Q value provides the reward per iteration.
+Similarly as for the random agent we create a list that stores all the rewards and cumulative average reward.

+        #So now to the fun part!
+Like the way epsilon parameter works in epsilon greedy is that for epsilon with epsilon
+        #probability it explores and with 1 minus epsilon probability it exploites.
+In this example it means that out of a hundred
+        #steps the agent is going to take a random action instead of the wisest action it knows so far.
+This is important because
+        #the best known action the agent knows so far may not be the actual one therefore if it explore more it can identify another arm
+        #that is better than the one it knows now.
+But becasue we have a limited amount of time in the environmnet we do not want to
+        #spend too long exploring otherwise we will consume all the time steps and won't make the most amount of reward

+        #the way we can use it is inside a for loop
+        for i in range(1, self.iterations+1):
+            machine = np.random.choice(self.env.k_machines) if np.random.random() < self.epsilon else np.argmax(q_values)
+            #arm = np.random.choice(self.env.k_arms): we make a random choice from arms available
+            #if the random number is less than epsilon, we want to explore
+            #otherwise we want to take the actionthat has the maximum reward value which is stored in q_values
+            #argmax reatin the index of the Q values where the value is the highest.

+            #So all that the line is doing is genearting a random number, check if this number is less than epsilon and then
+            #take a random action or the action with the maximum q value with is the highest known pay rate

+            #next we still want to know the reward the agent generates each step
+            reward = self.env.choose_machine(machine)

+            #we are going to increase the total we have obtained by pulling the arm using the array up there
+            ##arm_rewards = np.zeros(self.env.k_arms)##
+            machine_rewards[machine] += reward #increase it by the reward generated

+            #we do the same for the arm count
+            machine_counts[machine] += 1 # we use plus 1 becasue we want to indicate that we have chosen this arm x number of times

+            #now we use the arm_rewards and the arm_counts to evaluate the Q values for that particular arm
+            q_values[machine] = machine_rewards[machine]/machine_counts[machine]
+            #is equal to the total reward we got by pulling to that arm divide by the number of times we have pulled the arm
+            #this gives us the pay rate for the arm
+            #It is a estimate of how valuable that particular arm is to our agent

+            #from there it is similar as the random agent
+            rewards.append(reward) #append the result to the list rewards avg_rewards.append(sum(rewards)/len(rewards)) #append the average of all the rewards made

+        #then we retain the same dictionary to plot the performance of our agent
+        return {'machines': machine_counts,#arms store arm_counts
+                'rewards': rewards, #rewards stores rewards made over time 'avg_rewards': avg_rewards #cum_rewards stores stores average cumulative rewards }